jnodes/shenbury-ai/README.md

 - **Local Embeddings**: transformers.js with Xenova/all-MiniLM-L6-v2 model (384-dimensional vectors).
 - **No External Dependencies**: Fully autonomous operation without cloud services.

-## The Collection (Initial Assets)
+## Technology Platform

-Our launch is built on six foundational, world-class artifacts from our collection, with a combined valuation over **$257,000,000 USD**.
-These pieces are held in legal custody by Shenbury Ltd. and form the underlying assets for the SHBY token.
+Our launch is built on our proprietary technology stack, including the "Dynasty X" AI Agent Swarm, AgentDB vector database, and ReasoningBank closed-loop learning system.
+This technology represents years of research and development in autonomous AI systems for asset verification.

-View the full collection here: [Shenbury Collection](public/index.html#auctions)
+Learn more about our technology platform: [Shenbury Technology](public/index.html#technology)

 ## Project Leadership

 Shenbury is led by a public team to ensure trust and accountability.
 - **Technology & Finance:** [Jesse Brown](https://linkedin.com/in/digitalassets) (Project Lead)
-- **Provenance & Art:** *Our Head of Provenance & Chief Art Historian will be announced prior to launch.*
+- **Additional leadership:** *Additional team members will be announced prior to launch.*

 ## Quick Start (For Developers) 快速開始